Skip to content

 Out of Area Placements

-In the first instance, it is appropriate for children who reside in East Sussex to access East Sussex schools when required, rather than travel out of area to schools within other authorities.
+In the first instance, it is appropriate for children who live in East Sussex to access East Sussex schools, rather than travel out of area to schools within other authorities.

-There are advantages to accessing ‘local’ special schools in terms of agreed working practices between East Sussex special schools and practitioners within ISEND who might be supporting your child.
+There are advantages to accessing local special schools.
+This includes the consistency of agreed working practices between East Sussex special schools and practitioners within the Local Authority who might be supporting your child.

-However, it is within the rights of parents, carers or the child or young person themselves to request that they attend a school out of area.
-This is most commonly requested because:
+It is within the rights of parents, carers or the child or young person themselves to request that they attend a school out of area.
+This is usually requested because:

 For more information, speak to the Assessment and Planning Officer (APO) currently supporting your child’s EHCP.
 If you're unsure on how to contact your APO, you can contact the Assessment and Planning (A&P) team who will be able to help.

-East Sussex shares borders with Brighton & Hove, West Sussex, Kent and Surrey, who have their own lists of special schools:
+East Sussex shares borders with various counties.
+These are Brighton & Hove, West Sussex, Kent and Surrey.
+These counties have their own lists of special schools:

 Alternative Provision and Dual Registration